 This is one post I wasn’t sure about publishing.
 However, one major part of the overall wellness that I try to promote on this site is having open and honest communication.
-Here I share a little bit of my own personal journal in hopes it can help others.
+So, I feel it’s important to share a little bit of my own personal journey in hopes it can help others.

 Taking the Wrong Path